YodaEmbedding/easy-slurm/README.md

 )
 ```

 All job files will be kept in the `job_dir` directory.
-Provide directory paths to `src` and `assets` -- these will be archived and copied to the `job_dir` directory.
+Provide directory paths to `src` -- these will be archived and copied to the `job_dir` directory.
 Also provide Bash code in the hooks, which will be run in the following order:

 | First run: | Subsequent runs: |
 | ---------- | ---------------- |